- If you can't change your time zone on Windows 10, it might be because of broken or corrupt system files.

-Another method used for changing the time zone that we recommend is to make specific changes in Windows Time Properties.
+Another method we recommend to change the time zone is to make specific changes in Windows Time Properties.

 5. Uninstall third-party apps

-Conflicts between the installed programs and your system could occur, leaving you with only one option.
-Try uninstalling these programs and restart your computer.
+Conflicts between the installed programs and your system could occur, leaving only one option.
+Try uninstalling these programs and restarting your computer.

-Check if now your time zone is set up properly, or if it can be changed manually.
+Check if your time zone is set up correctly or if it can be changed manually.

 We hope that our solutions helped you to fix this problem.
 If you want to know how to change the date and time on Windows 10, check our detailed guide.